 The Referral Coordinators manage all incoming referrals and develop key working relationships with Local Authority placements teams to identify potential placements for looked-after children.
 They consult with foster carers and work closely with social workers and managers to ensure that good matching takes place by qualified social work staff, coordinating all arrangements through to placement.
-The Referral Coordinators have responsibility for the collation and initial analysis of referral and placement data and work closely with The Registered Manager, Johnson Shebioa (application in process), to agree on contracts and finance for placements.
+The Referral Coordinators have responsibility for the collation and initial analysis of referral and placement data and work closely with the Agency Manager to agree on contracts and finance for placements.